bufbuild/docs.buf.build/docs/bsr/remote-generation/overview.md

 - https://buf.build/grpc/templates/web
 - https://buf.build/grpc/templates/go

 A template **version** defines the plugin versions to use.
-This enables a template owner to keep their template up to date with new versions of plugins in their template.
-A template version can only be of the form `v[1-9][0-9]*`.
-The template version makes up part of the **synthetic version** of a remote generation artifact.
+This enables you to keep templates up to date with new versions of plugins in the template.
+A template version is of the form `v[1-9][0-9]*`.
+The template version makes up part of the [synthetic version](#synthetic-versions) of remotely generated artifacts.

 Template management is designed to discourage introducing breaking changes to consumers.
 This is why plugin parameters are defined on the template itself rather than on a per-version basis.

 ### Remote generation registries

 A **remote generation registry** is an artifact registry built specifically for integrating the BSR remote generation capabilities with a language's dependency management system.

-For example, the BSR Go Module Proxy at `go.buf.build` integrates remote generation with the [Go modules ecosystem](https://golang.org/ref/mod).
+For [generated Go code][go.md], for example, the BSR offers a Go module proxy at `go.buf.build` that integrates remote generation with the [Go modules ecosystem][go-mod].

 Upcoming remote generation registries include the [CommonJS Registry](http://wiki.commonjs.org/wiki/Packages/Registry) and others.